adomate-ads/discord-bot/README.md

 - RABBIT_DISCORD_QUEUE - RabbitMQ queue name

 ## Commands
+To Activate commands for the Adomate Bot, Send an `Activate` message on the channel.

  `/welcome' - Howdy!

  `/status` - provides status for the bot

  `/frontend` - provides status for adomate.ai

  `/isdown` - provides status for the Adomate API

 > More Commands Coming Soon...